imaspacecat/microcmd/README.md

 * Fixes [issue #316](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/316) (MatrixF.inverted() returned an incorrectly-sized matrix for 1x1 and 2x2 matrixes).
 * Self inspect now allows for Driver Station and Robot Controller compatibility between point releases.
-* Fixes bug where if the same `RumbleEffect` object instance was queued for multiple gamepads, it could happen that both rumble commands would be sent to just one gamepad.
+* Fixes bug where if the same `RumbleEffect` object instance was queued for multiple gamepads, it could happen that both rumble commands would be sent to just one gamepadEx.
-* Fixes bug in Driver Station where on the Driver Hub, if Advanced Gamepad Features was disabled and an officially supported gamepad was connected, then opening the Advanced Gamepad Features or Gamepad Type Overrides screens would cause the gamepad to be rebound by the custom USB driver even though advanced gamepad features was disabled.
+* Fixes bug in Driver Station where on the Driver Hub, if Advanced Gamepad Features was disabled and an officially supported gamepadEx was connected, then opening the Advanced Gamepad Features or Gamepad Type Overrides screens would cause the gamepadEx to be rebound by the custom USB driver even though advanced gamepadEx features was disabled.
 * Protects against (unlikely) null pointer exception in Vuforia Localizer.
 * Harden OnBotJava and Blocks saves to protect against save issues when disconnecting from Program and Manage
 * Fixes issue where the RC app would hang if a REV Hub I2C write failed because the previous I2C